shadimasoumi/Segmentation/docs/source/index.rst

 CatheterSegmentation
 ===================================

-There are MATLAB functions here in **CatheterSegmentation** that segment layered structures (catheter sheath inner and outer interfaces of polarization-based NvisionVLE® Imaging System here).
+There are MATLAB functions here in **CatheterSegmentation** that segment layered structures (here layered structures are ball lens, catheter sheath inner and outer interfaces of polarization-based NvisionVLE® Imaging System).
 "Graph Theory" is the basis of these functions.

 Check out the :doc:`usage` section, :doc:`graphTheory` and :doc:`functions` for more explanation.